+You can also speed up video without changing pitch in iMovie.
 In the timeline, yank the speed slider at the crest of a clip that has rate adjustments.
 Yanking the slider to the right reduces speed, and dragging it to the left accelerates the clip.
 The speed slider comes in handy for custom rate adjustments.
 As you move the slider, you see the clip’s timeframe modification in the timeline.

 Any shred of a clip can be accelerated or held down.
 You can also determine whether to fluidly link the frame rates between the portion with the speed adjustment and the remainder of the clip.